How Discord underlies the Noise Resilience of Quantum Illumination: Introduction

-The consequences in connecting quantum discord and quantum illumination are two-fold.
-On the one hand, it reveals why quantum illumination efficiently works in a regime where entanglement does not survive; on the other hand, it establishes discord as a resource of immediate practical value.
-In this article, we establish this connection, demonstrating how discord directly quantifies the advantage of quantum illumination versus conventional classical strategies.
-In fact, despite entanglement being broken by the environment, discord survives and is harnessed to preserve information about the potential presence of a reflecting object that would otherwise be lost.
-Remarkably, we find that the amount of discord associated with the sensing of the target \emph{coincides exactly} with the performance gain of quantum illumination over the best conventional technique.
+In this paper, we show that it is precisely the resilience of discord that explains the resilience of quantum illumination and highlight discord's role in preserving entanglement's benefits in quantum illumination.
+We first investigate what resources remain in illumination, after entanglement is broken by the environment.
+We then show that discord survives, and the quantum illumination makes use of this surviving discord to preserve information about the potential presence of a reflecting object that would otherwise be lost.
+We find that the amount of discord associated with sensing the target coincides exactly with the performance gain of quantum illumination over the best conventional technique.